 Physician assistants are medical practitioners who work as a team with physicians for the care, diagnosis and treatment of patients.
 They practice in private practices, clinics and hospitals, as well as other health care institutions.
 Physician assistants serve in fields ranging from general practitioner to various surgical specialties.

-The Mount’s pre-physician assistant area of study prepares you well for a two-year Master’s degree in physician assistantship that is comprised of both classroom and clinical experience.
-The Mount recommends students interested in pre-physician assistant studies choose a major in biology.
+The Mount’s pre-physician assistant track of study prepares you well for a two-year Master’s degree that is comprised of both classroom and clinical experience.
+The Mount recommends students interested in pre-physician assistant studies choose a major in biomedical sciences.

 Health Professions Advisory Committee